1vierock/Rezel-Cross-PSP-Eng/README.md

-# Rezel-Cross-PSP-Eng
+# Rezel Cross — PSP English Translation

-English translation project for the PSP game Rezel Cross.
+English translation project for the PSP game **Rezel Cross**.

-[Project Status]
+## Project Status

-- 🟢 Translation: 100%
+* 🟢 Translation: 100%
-- 🟡 Hacking: 100%
+* 🟡 Hacking: 100%
-- 🟢 Graphics: 100%
+* 🟢 Graphics: 100%
--  🔴 Testing: Frozen at Chapter 10 — Bug under investigation.
+* 🔴 Testing: Frozen at Chapter 10 — Bug under investigation.
--

 ## About

-English translation project for the [PSP] version.
+English translation project for the PSP version.

 ## Features

-- English translated text
+* English translated text
-- English menus
+* English menus
-- Translation patch
+* English graphics
+* XDelta translation patch

+## Installation

+1. Obtain your own copy of the Japanese PSP version of Rezel Cross.
+2. Download the latest English translation patch from the [Releases](../../releases) page.
+3. Apply the `.xdelta` patch to your original ISO using an XDelta patcher.
+4. Play the patched game on a PSP or PSP emulator.

+> ⚠️ The original game is not included with this project.

 ## Screenshots